Chancellor’s Doctoral Incentive Program

 • New or continuing full-time doctoral students currently enrolled in an accredited program in the U.S.

-• Undergraduate and master's-level graduate students in the process of applying to accredited doctoral programs in the U.S. (To be awarded a fellowship, applicants must be accepted into a doctoral program by May 31st.)
+• Undergraduate and master's-level graduate students in the process of applying to accredited doctoral programs in the U.S. (To receive a fellowship, applicants must secure admission to a doctoral program by May 31st).

-• Students enrolled full-time in doctoral programs who hold full-time or part-time lecturer appointments in the CSU are eligible and encouraged to apply.
-(Probationary and tenured faculty members in the CSU are not eligible, regardless of their status in a doctoral program.)
+• Students enrolled full-time in doctoral programs who hold full-time or part-time lecturer appointments in the CSU are eligible to apply.

 • Applicants must identify a tenured/tenure-track CSU faculty member to serve as mentor.